brean/godot-robotics-sources/README.md

 # Godot Robotics
-Sources, Links and Information on using the Godot Game Engine in Robotics.
+Ideas, Sources, Links and Information on using the Godot Game Engine in Robotics.

 ## Use cases
 ### Simulation